We’re working on more videos in 3D.

 Limit one per address.
 If you take the time to do this, we’ll take the time to ship them to you at no additional charge.
 You can also get 3D glasses by ordering some Zen Magnets.
 We include one pair of 3D glasses with every order.

 We’d also like to note that not only are these custom 3D glasses free, but they’re some of the best out there.
 They may be framed with simple paperboard, but as usual, we take quality seriously.
 The optical characteristics and color filtering parameters were not overlooked during the testing process.
 You can find more information, and buy larger quantities of glasses here.

 3D glasses are not for use by children three years of age and under.
 They’re not for extended wear, performing physical activity, or outside play.
 They’re not sunglasses.
 They’re solely intended for viewing anaglyph 3D content.

-If you're using red/cyan glasses, you'll also need to be browsing on a system that can play flash video.
-Sorry iPad users, go get an Android Tablet ;-).
-Recommend 720p or above, and selecting "Optimized (Dubois)" mode.
+If you’re using red/cyan glasses, you’ll also need to be browsing on a system that can play flash video.
+As of 2015, youtube loads the HTML5 player by default, and the 3D function may not function if using chrome or internet explorer.
+Firefox is so far the only browser to consistently work with youtube 3d.
+Recommend 720p or above, and selecting “Optimized (Dubois)” mode.